quantling/JudiLing.jl/README.md

 using Flux
 using JudiLing
 ```
-Note that Flux and PyCall have to be installed separately.
+Note that Flux and PyCall have to be installed separately, and the newest version of Flux requires at least Julia 1.9.

 ## Running Julia with multiple threads
 JudiLing supports the use of multiple threads.
 Simply start up Julia in your terminal as follows: